Hotel Eurostars Berlin

 Overall we were happy with our stay at Hotel Eurostars Berlin.
 As I mentioned the hotel is a five-star business hotel, so if staying there, don’t expect the same plushness or luxuriousness you may have experienced elsewhere (we’ve stayed in five-star establishments world-wide and the differences are hard to believe).

 Would I stay there again?
 I’d probably try somewhere different first but yes I would.
 The location is great.
 Getting to and from the airport is so easy.
-There are lots of shops and restaurants near by.
-And for site-seeing – Museum Island and the Brandenburg Gate are just short walks away.
+There are lots of shops and restaurants nearby.
+And for sightseeing – Museum Island and the Brandenburg Gate are just short walks away.

 Would I visit the city again? – Oh Berlin – I can’t wait to return to you, because five nights and six days is not enough time to really explore you.